Types of programme available

 - Doctor of Clinical Dentistry (DClinDent)

-PhD and MPhil research degrees allow you to undertake in-depth study in a specific area.
-PhD is either 3 or 4 years duration, depending on your background and the project outline.
-It is a ‘supervised’ degree, with a structured approach to supervision and development.
+PhD research degrees allow you to undertake in-depth study in a specific area.
+A PhD takes either three or four years, depending on your background and the project outline.
+It is a supervised degree, with a structured approach to supervision and development.

 View available PhD opportunities